 Deep Submergence Rescue Vehicle

 The DRSVs were specifically designed to fill the need for an improved means of rescuing the crew of a submarine immobilized on the ocean floor.
-Mystic and Avalon are the first submersibles that can be transported by land, sea and on or beneath the sea.
-They can operate independently of surface conditions or under ice for rapid response to an accident anywhere in the world.
+Mystic and Avalon are the first submersibles that could be transported by land, sea and on or beneath the sea.
+They could operate independently of surface conditions or under ice for rapid response to an accident anywhere in the world.

 The primary mission of the DSRV is to provide a quick reaction, worldwide, all-weather capability to rescue personnel from disabled submarines (DISSUB) at depths of less than 610 meters (2000 feet).
 The DSRV's maximum operating depth is approximately 1524 meters (5000 feet).
-The DSRV can be transported by truck, aircraft, surface ship, or on a mother submarine.
-The DSRV can dive, locate the disabled submarine [DISSUB], and attach itself to the DISSUB's rescue seat.
-After the DSRV is properly attached to the submarine, the DISSUB's access hatches are opened and submarine personnel can enter directly into the DSRV.
-The DSRV then detaches itself from the submarine and transfers the rescued personnel to the support ship, which can be a specially modified submarine or a surface ship.
+The DSRV could be transported by truck, aircraft, surface ship, or on a mother submarine.
+The DSRV could dive, locate the disabled submarine [DISSUB], and attach itself to the DISSUB's rescue seat.
+After the DSRV is properly attached to the submarine, the DISSUB's access hatches are opened and submarine personnel could enter directly into the DSRV.
+The DSRV then detaches itself from the submarine and transfers the rescued personnel to the support ship, which could be a specially modified submarine or a surface ship.

 The Deep Submergence Rescue Vehicle (DSRV) maintenance strategy involves a number of short to medium length Restricted Availabilities (RAV) between extended major maintenance availabilities which occur concurrently with mandatory 72 month hull surveillance for DSRVs.
 Even with this difference in maintenance strategies the similarity in systems and procedures is such that the provisions and intent of submarine trial requirements have been incorporated for DSRVs wherever possible.